TodePond/DreamBerd/README.md

 ## DBX

-You can embed DBX in DreamBerd.
-It's just DreamBerd, and it's also just HTML.
+You can embed DBX in C. It's just C, and it's also just HTML.

 ```java
 funct App() => {